DevExpress/devextreme-ui-template-gallery/README.md

 Each UI Template includes a responsive layout with DevExtreme UI components populated with sample data entities.
 This data do not contain business logic.
 You can use these UI Templates to get started with your project.

 > The repository is in preview mode.
-You can use only Angular version.
+Angular version is available for use.
 Vue and React projects are still under development.

 ![Devextreme UI Template Gallery](/images/ui-template-gallery.png)